 Wiseman R., Mano-Zissi Dj., Stobi: A City of Ancient Macedonia.
 In: Journal of Field Archaeology, 3, 1976, p.
 269-302

-The Nearest Airports: Skopje, Macedonia (80 km) and Thessaloniki, Greece (160 km) - don't forget to check the low cost flight options!
+The nearest airports: Skopje, R. of North Macedonia (80 km) and Thessaloniki, Greece (160 km).
 If participants arrive at these airports, a transfer to Stobi may be arranged by request.
-Individual or group transfers' price may vary depending on both distance and number of passengers from 30 to 110 EUR.
+Individual or group transfers' price may vary depending on both distance and number of passengers from 80 to 200 EUR.

 How to get there?
-Stobi is located in the center of the Republic of Macedonia.
-It can be easily accessed by: 1. travelling by bus or car on the highway E-75 (from Athens, Greece to Belgrade, Serbia and Central Europe across Macedonia) - the highway exit STOBI is just in front of the site's entrance; 2. catching a bus/train from Skopje (Macedonia), Thessaloniki (Greece) - the stop is at Gradsko (5 km. away from Stobi), from there participants/visitors could get a taxi to Stobi or request a free pick-up available from 9.00 am to 7.00 pm on the arrival day (please ask for details); 3. from neighboring towns of Negotino (13 km) and Kavadartsi (20 km) participants could get a bus to Gradsko or a taxi directly to Stobi.
+Stobi is located in the center of the Republic of North Macedonia.
+It can be easily accessed by: 1. travelling by bus or car on the highway E-75 (from Athens, Greece to Belgrade, Serbia and Central Europe across R. of North Macedonia) - the highway exit STOBI is just in front of the site's entrance; 2. catching a bus/train from Skopje (North Macedonia), Thessaloniki (Greece) - the stop is at Gradsko (5 km. away from Stobi), from there participants/visitors can get a taxi to Stobi or request a free pick-up available from 9.00 am to 7.00 pm on the arrival day (please ask for details); 3. from neighboring towns of Negotino (13 km) and Kavadartsi (20 km) participants can get a bus to Gradsko or a taxi directly to Stobi.

-Meals: Three meals per day are covered by the admission fee.
+Meals: Three meals per day are covered by the reimbursement payment.
 They usually take place (except the lunch packages during the excursions) at the site's dining room or outdoors next to it.
 Requests for vegetarian food are accepted.
 Specialized diets (vegan, kosher, gluten-free etc.) are difficult to maintain in this location.

 Participants must pay on their own for extra meals, beverages, services and products!

-Films, sport games and visits to the neighboring towns/villages are the options for the free time in the evenings.
+Free time: Films, sport games and visits to the neighboring towns/villages are options for the free time in the evenings.

-Insurance: The admission fee does not cover health insurance.
-It is necessary to arrange your own insurance before your trip to Republic of Macedonia!
+Insurance: The reimbursement payment does not cover health insurance.
+It is necessary to arrange your own insurance before your trip to Republic of North Macedonia.
 There are hospitals, clinics and pharmacies in all the larger towns.
-Foreign tourists must pay for health services, but might receive a refund if their home country has signed the Health Insurance Convention with Macedonia (you should check this information with your Ministry of Health).
+Foreign tourists must pay for health services, but might receive a refund if their home country has signed the Health Insurance Convention with R. of N. Macedonia (you should check this information with your Ministry of Health).
+The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.

 What to bring?